Disclaimers & disclosures

 The Cadogan Estate includes approximately 93 acres of Chelsea and Knightsbridge and has been under the same family ownership for 300 years.
 The aim of the business is to contribute positively to Chelsea and the broader area in which the business operates.
 We aim to be a force for good in the locality, whether this relates to our dealings with local residents, with tenants, with visitors to the area or with the various authorities, most importantly the Royal Borough of Kensington & Chelsea, with whom we interact.

-Cadogan Group Limited and its subsidiaries (“the Group”) has a well-developed strategy and process for the management of risks faced by the business.
+Cadogan Group Limited together with its subsidiaries (“the Group”) has a well-developed strategy and process for the management of risks faced by the business.
 The Governance of our business is led by the Board of Directors, which is committed to ensuring that the Group continues to meet its business, financial and sustainability objectives.
 Management of risk is an essential element in any modern business.
-Overall responsibility for risk management lies with the Board of Directors, who are responsible for determining the Group’s risk appetite and ensuring that the Group’s risk management system properly identifies, understands and manages all relevant risks.
+Overall responsibility for risk management lies with the Board of Directors, who are responsible for determining the Group’s risk appetite and ensuring that the Group’s risk management system adequately identifies, assesses and manages all relevant risks.
 The Board of Directors recognise that there are inherent risks in running any business.

-The Group’s tax strategy is focused on ensuring that we meet all of our UK tax compliance including and not limited to filing and payment obligations, fulfilling the Senior Accounting Officer (SAO) obligations in relation to ensuring that our tax accounting arrangements are appropriate, and continuing to be considered a business with a low risk by HM Revenue & Customs (HMRC).
+The Group has a strong focus on responsible tax administration and UK tax compliance including and not limited to filing and payment obligations, fulfilling the Senior Accounting Officer (SAO) obligations in relation to ensuring that our tax accounting arrangements are appropriate, and continuing to be considered a business with a low risk by HM Revenue & Customs (“HMRC”).

-The Group’s Finance Director takes overall responsibility for ensuring the Group’s compliance with all taxation rules and regulations, and reports back to the Board of Directors as appropriate.
-He keeps in close contact with the Group’s external tax advisers and also monitors the actions of the internal team under him on a regular basis.
-There is a comprehensive set of systems, procedures and controls to ensure that the Group’s level of tax risk remains at acceptable levels and its statutory obligations are met and that tax risk remains low.
+The Group’s Finance Director takes overall responsibility for ensuring the Group’s compliance with all taxation rules and regulations, and reports on a regular basis to the Board of Directors.
+He keeps in close and regular contact with the Group’s external tax advisers, and also oversees the internal team and their day to day operations.
+There are comprehensive processes, procedures and controls in place to ensure that the Group’s statutory obligations are met and that tax risk remains low.

 The Group refers in its Annual Report to the total tax contribution that the Group makes to the UK economy whether by way of tax borne by the Group, or collected and remitted to HMRC.

-Our attitude towards tax risk is primarily governed by the Board’s objectives to retain our low-risk rating from HMRC, given under their Business Risk Review process.
+Our attitude towards tax risk is primarily governed by the Board’s objective to retain the Group’s low-risk rating from HMRC, given under their Business Risk Review process.
 We have a low tolerance towards tax risk.
-When considering tax risk, the Board will take into account the view of our stakeholders as well as the likely views or perceptions of third parties such as HMRC and the general public.
+When considering tax risk the Board will take into account the views of our stakeholders, including HMRC, the general public and other third parties.

-As a large business in the UK within HMRC’s Large Business directorate, the Group is assigned a customer relationship manager (CRM).
+As a large business in the UK within HMRC’s Large Business directorate, the Group is assigned an HMRC customer relationship manager (“CRM”).

-The Finance Director keeps in regular contact with the CRM.
-The Finance Director will ensure that they meet with the CRM at least once a year to discuss business developments with HMRC on a real time basis to ensure the compliance process is efficient and areas of uncertainty are identified and addressed early and the compliance process remains efficient.
+The Finance Director keeps in regular contact with the CRM meeting at least once a year to discuss business developments and, if necessary, more frequently to ensure areas of uncertainty are identified and addressed early and the compliance process remains efficient.

 The Group regards this publication as complying with its duty to publish its tax strategy for the year ended 31 December 2018 in accordance with current tax legislation as set out at paragraph 16 of Schedule 19 of Finance Act 2016.